 If It Feels Good, Drink It!

-I don’t like to get all nitpicky about what I eat.
-The rigid rules of food combining makes eating complicated, isn’t necessary and doesn’t serve me.
+The rigid rules of food combining makes eating complicated, isn’t necessary, and doesn’t serve me.
 My approach to diet and green smoothies is that if it feels (and tastes) good, I’ll keep drinking it!

 That includes my citrus-banana smoothies, and my plum-papaya creations, and blending every fruit I can get my hands on with every vegetable I’m brave enough to toss into my blender pitcher.
+And watermelon smoothies!
 Ignore the rules and enjoy your green smoothies instead!